 Work is play and play is work

 If you’re inspired by Sir Ken Robinson’s moving TED talk on the need for an education system that nurtures creativity, you’ll feel at home here.

-Pacific Spirit School’s programs are largely play-based in the early years, with increased academic emphasis in the intermediate age groupings using project and inquiry-based approaches.
+Pacific Spirit School’s programs are largely play-based in the early years, with increased academic emphasis in the intermediate and high school age groupings using project and inquiry-based approaches.
 What makes us different is our unwavering dedication to promoting the development of children as whole people, with equal importance placed on emotional, social, physical, and academic learning.

 We only get one childhood, and our children spend most of theirs in school.
 Our promise is to make the best use of those precious hours, days and years.
 We want children to learn that work is play and play is work, and that school is a vibrant and welcoming place for both.